Abandoned ruins of Soviet space shuttles

 that these details could have made the Buran safer.

-Hendrickx agrees: "In the end, the Russians developed a system that was more capable, more versatile and safer than the Space Shuttle, but by the time it was ready to fly, the Cold War was coming to an end and the project had lost much of its political support," he said.
+Hendrickx agrees: "In the end, the Russians developed a system that was more capable, more versatile and safer than the space shuttle, but by the time it was ready to fly, the Cold War was coming to an end and the project had lost much of its political support," he said.

 Just one flight